eelx001/alx-higher_level_programming/0x08-python-more_classes/README.md

 * `repr()` should return a string representation of the rectangle to be able to recreate a new instance by using `eval()`
 * Print the message `Bye rectangle...` (`...` are 3 dots not ellipsis) when an instance of `Rectangle` is deleted.
 ## 7-rectangle.py
-A class Rectangle that defines a rectangle by:
+A class Rectangle that defines a rectangle by: (based on `6-rectangle.py`)
 * Private instance attribute: `width`: * property `def width(self):` to retrieve it * property setter `def width(self, value):` to set it: - `width` must be an integer, otherwise a `TypeError` exception with the message `width must be an integer` is raised. - if `width` is less than 0, a `ValueError` exception with the message `width must be >= 0` is raised.
 * Private instance attribute: `height`: * property `def height(self):` to retrieve it * property setter `def height(self, value):` to set it: - `height` must be an integer, otherwise a TypeError exception with the message height must be an integer is raised. - if height is less than 0, a `ValueError` exception with the message `height must be >= 0` is raised.
 * Public class attribute `number_of_instances:`